hankypoo7/The-blooket-hacks/README.md

 Update: 2/25/22 (friday)
 Just finished most of the global hacks and am working on importing the scripts into new gamemode specific folders.
+CREDIT TO Blooket-Dude for the tokens and xp, as well as the sell dupe blooks hack